-The word ‘Hostility‘ (Noun) refers to unfriendly or antagonistic behavior, feelings, or attitudes.
-It often conveys aggression, opposition, or deep-seated resentment toward someone or something.
-This guide explores the complete meaning, origin, usage, and alternatives for the word “Hostility.”
+The word ‘Hostility’ (noun) refers to unfriendly or antagonistic behavior, feelings, or attitudes.
+It often signals aggression, opposition, or deep resentment toward someone or something.
+In this guide, you’ll learn the complete meaning, origin, usage, and alternatives for the word “Hostility,” with examples and helpful word connections.

 Hostility Explained in Depth